How to Start Aquaponics: 5 Expert Tips for a Thriving Aquaponics System

-5 Tips to get You Started in Aquaponics
+5 Tips to Get You Started in Aquaponics

 Aquaponics is a living ecosystem, and while we don't want any fish to die, it is less heart-breaking if we lose a cheap goldfish versus an expensive ornamental or edible fish.

-Depending on your climate, system size, and whether it's indoor or outdoor, you need to decide the type of fish you want to grow.
+Depending on your climate, aquaponic system size, and whether it's indoor or outdoor, you need to decide the type of fish you want to grow.
 Remember, aquaponics uses freshwater fish.

-Always start with a ‘forgiving’ fish like Silver Perch or Tilapia (make sure it is legal in your country).
+Always start with a forgiving fish like Silver Perch or Tilapia (make sure it is legal in your country).

-4. System Design
+4. Aquaponics System Design

-Choose the best option based on the veggies and plants you want to grow.
+For your first aquaponics system, you should choose the best option based on the veggies and plants you want to grow.

-Real food for the family, powered by goldfish/
+Real food for the family, powered by goldfish.

-5. The Exciting Part
+5. The Exciting Part - Watching Your Aquaponics Work

 Start small, get comfortable with the system, and then scale up to meet your needs.